 CLEEN’s Election Security Support Centre (ESSC) was set up to receive reports from domestic election observers deployed across the 774 local governments in the country.
 Incidents monitored from the field, were reported to the appropriate authority mainly the Nigeria Police Force and INEC for quick interventions.
 The observers were given a checklist developed by CLEEN which was used to rate the conduct of security personnel on election duty.

 The ESSC provided update on security issues, as well as the conduct of security personnel deployed on election duty.
-CLEEN as part of her ESSC released six statements covering, Pre-Election, Election Day and Post Election on the conduct of security personnel.
+CLEEN under her ESSC released six statements covering, Pre-Election, Election Day and Post Election on the conduct of security personnel.

 Chigozirim Okoro & Odo Nnamdi